top of page

 American-made solar panels reduce dependence on foreign producers and boost U.S. energy security.

-Locally sourced solar panels from First Solar will provide additional economic stimulus to Louisiana businesses.
+Locally sourced solar panels will provide additional economic stimulus to Louisiana businesses.

 bottom of page